panda3d/panda3d-docs/tools/pview.rst

 time of writing:

 =========================== ====================================================
-Left-click and drag Mouse   Pans the camera.
+Left-click and drag Mouse   Moves the camera laterally.
 Middle-click and drag Mouse Rotates the model around its pivot Right-click and drag Mouse  Moves the model away and towards the camera f                           Report current framerate to the console window.